jahnito/G19s/readme.md

 # Logitech G19s Linux support

-A set of scripts for working with the Logitech G19s keyboard
+A set of scripts for the G19 and G19s keyboards.
+Includes an installer that installs into the operating system.
+Installation requires an Internet connection to download the necessary packages into the virtual environment.
+The installation must be launched with root rights.
+Tested on Debian 12.

+Planned revision:
+Moving applets to separate classes.
+Creating new applets for the display.
+Creating a menu applet for control from the display buttons.
+Saving settings to the configuration.

 ## What you need to use this